bcbell/beer-and-bites/README.md

 # beers-and-bites

 This project is designed for craft beer and cider enthusiasts!
-Offering beermaker recipes along with food pairing options and recipes for each dish.
+Offering beermaker recipes along with food pairing options for each dish.
 Also, includes a Breweries, Cideries, and Craft Beer Bottle Shop locator for tasters and brew makers.

 __HTML Setup and Layout__
 1. HTML Boilerplate